UNIZAR-30246-WebEngineering/tutorials/urlshortener-kotlin/README.md

 }
 ```

-Note that we have moved the redirect endpoint to `/api/{id}` and `/api` and we have explicited the parameter that the shortener consumes.
+Note that we have moved the redirect endpoint to `/api/{id}` and `/api` and we had made explicit the parameter that the shortener consumes.

 Open a different terminal and then run: